pavel-macovschi/checkbox-beautifier/README.md

 </script>
 ```

-`properties` is an object literal with the following properties:
+`options` is an object literal with the following options:

 - `colorChecked` — Matches checked state of input checkbox, you can apply naming colors like green, red, etc. or hex,
   hsla, rgba `black` or `rgba(0,0,0,1)`.
 Default value is set to `black` color